Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates

-The other super-exchange amplitudes $J_{pd}$ and $J_{pp}$ give pairings with incorrect anisotropy and could be only de-pairing terms describing the parabolic dependence \Eqref{doping_dependence}, but this idea requires additional long time research.
-In any case we have to emphasize all theoretical formulae for the super-exchange amplitudes as cited above \Eqref{super_exchange_J_dd} explain only qualitatively the philosophy of their derivation and are expressed by other unknown parameters.
-Even the simplest possible case of Heitler-London exchange of two electrons in a hydrogen quasi-molecule molecule H$_2$ when atoms are far $R\gg a_\mathrm{B}$ from their equilibrium distance \be J_{ss}(R)\simeq 0.82 \frac{\hbar^2}{m_ea_\mathrm{B}^2}\, (R/a_\mathrm{B})^{5/2}\exp(-2R/a_\mathrm{B}) \ee is a sophisticated quantum problem~\cite[Sec.~81.
+The other superexchange amplitudes $J_{pd}$ and $J_{pp}$ favor pairings with incorrect anisotropy and there could be only de-pairing terms describing the parabolic dependence \Eqref{doping_dependence}, an idea that is beyond the scope of this study.
+In any case, we emphasize all theoretical formulas for the superexchange amplitudes reported above \Eqref{super_exchange_J_dd} explain only qualitatively the philosophy of their derivation and are expressed by other unknown parameters.
+Even the simplest possible case of the Heitler-London exchange of two electrons in a hydrogen molecule H$_2$ when atoms are far $R\gg a_\mathrm{B}$ from their equilibrium distance \be J_{ss}(R)\simeq 0.82 \frac{\hbar^2}{m_ea_\mathrm{B}^2}\, (R/a_\mathrm{B})^{5/2}\exp(-2R/a_\mathrm{B}) \ee is a sophisticated quantum problem~\cite[Sec.~81.
 Valency]{LL3}.
-Even the simplest case of single electron hopping in H$_2^+$ ion at big distances between protons $R\gg a_\mathrm{B}$ \be t_{ss}(R)\simeq 2 \frac{\hbar^2}{m_ea_\mathrm{B}^2}\, (R/a_\mathrm{B})\exp(-2R/a_\mathrm{B}-1), \ee where $m_e$ is the electron mass and $a_\mathrm{B}$ is the Bohr radius, can not be exactly reproduced by numerical methods used electronic band calculations.
+Even the simplest case of a single electron hopping in the H$_2^+$ ion at large distances between the protons $R\gg a_\mathrm{B}$ \be t_{ss}(R)\simeq 2 \frac{\hbar^2}{m_ea_\mathrm{B}^2}\, (R/a_\mathrm{B})\exp(-2R/a_\mathrm{B}-1), \ee where $m_e$ is the electron mass and $a_\mathrm{B}$ is the Bohr radius, can not be exactly reproduced by numerical methods using electronic band calculations.